 I found myself in the Pentecostal sect, so I narrowed it down to the sect and observed that we are also against ourselves.
 Assemblies of God against the Synagogues of All Nations.
 Deeper Life against Christ Embassy.
 Winners’ Chapel against The Lord’s Chosen, each church judges the other.
-Schisms everywhere.
+Schisms everywhere!

 Gradually, “don’t mingle with unbelievers” embraced a new meaning.
-By unbelievers, my pastor meant non Deeper Life members.
+By ‘unbelievers’ my pastor meant non Deeper Life members.

 I remember, during Search The Scriptures (our version of Sunday School), the youth leader used subtle words to describe the so called ‘unbelievers’.

-Associating with children from other churches became a taboo, it does not matter whether or not they all are from Christian homes.
-If they are not from our church, they are sinners, bound to eternal damnation in hell.
+Associating with children from other churches became taboo.
+It does not matter whether or not they are all from Christian homes.
+If they are not from our church, they are unbelievers-sinners, bound to eternal damnation in hell.

 Are we following his footsteps or walking in the steps of church founders whose doctrines are influenced by their temperaments, life experiences and personal views of the holy writ?

 Each denomination believes their denomination is the best.
 They believe the others are hell-bound.
 They instruct their followers to beware of the other church.
 They judge themselves.
 Yet, we claim to serve and love the same God.
 How?

 What happened to Paul’s epistle: “…there’s neither Greek nor Jew?”
 In Christ, every identity collapses, leaving Him as the only seal in our hearts.

 Is it the fellow from a different church or the fellow who does not believe in God and his Christ?